altmann/FluentResults/README.md

                         .WithSuccess(new Success("Success 1")
                                      .WithMetadata("metadata name", "metadata value"));

-Another way is to call WithMetadata in constructor of the Error or Success class.
+Another way is to call `WithMetadata(...)` in constructor of the Error or Success class.

     public class DomainError : Error
     {